Anecdotes from the Archives

 Prep travel back to the past

-Not all people may be aware that St Mary’s College has a cottage in Brisbane Street, opposite the school gate, in which many artefacts from our long and rich past are house.
+Not all people may be aware that St Mary’s College has a cottage in Brisbane Street, opposite the school gate, in which many artefacts from our long and rich past are housed.
 Sadly, there are very few artefacts from the period 1866-1940, especially no school registers of names, but there are other interesting things to see.

 This term, the Prep classes have been talking about history and especially the history of St Mary’s College.
 A few weeks ago, I visited them in their classroom, taking some very early photos of the convent building just after the first Sisters moved in.
 We talked about the reasons the Sisters were invited to establish a school in Hobart and the terrifying ship journey which they made from Fermoy in Ireland to Hobart.